 Amanda Sanseverino, Ph.D., is an Assistant Professor within the Accounting, Business Analytics, CIS & Law Department of the O'Malley School of Business.

-Dr. Sanseverino's research interests broadly include international and domestic regulation, disclosure, crime, and ethics.
-Her recent research examines the effects of extraterritoriality in foreign anti-corruption laws on US multinationals' business and reporting decisions.
-She is also conducting research on the impact of mandatory corporate social responsibility disclosure.
-She is especially interested in corruption, fraud, and other aspects of corporate misconduct, as well as innovative settings, designs, and methods that facilitate casual inferences.
-She has a particular interest in research at the intersection of accounting and other disciplines, including economics, law, management, and marketing.
+Dr. Sanseverino's broad research interests include international and domestic regulation, sustainability, ethics, and disclosure.
+She is especially interested in corporate fraud, corruption, and supply chain responsibility.
+Her recent research examines the effects of extraterritoriality in foreign anti-corruption laws on US multinationals' business and reporting decisions, as well as the impact of mandatory corporate social responsibility disclosures.
+She has a particular interest in research at the intersection of accounting and other disciplines, including law, psychology, and economics.

 Dr. Sanseverino is a Certified Public Accountant (CPA) licensed in New York State.
 Before entering academia, her career specialized in private equity funds and taxation.
 Her professional experience includes positions at EY, Citi, Citco Fund Services, and JPMorgan Chase.
-She enjoys writing, running, mentoring, literature, art, and film.
+She enjoys writing, film, reading, and mentoring.

 Ph.D., Business (Accounting), Baruch College and the Graduate Center of the City University of New York

 M.B.A., Baruch College, City University of New York